n-st/nench/README.md

 - reduced number of speedtests (9 x 100 MB), while retaining useful European and North American POPs
 - runs IPv6 speedtest by default (if the server has IPv6 connectivity)
+- has a 50-second timeout for each speedtest, so you don't end up waiting 10 minutes for that one slow speedtest from halfway around the globe (this means that any speedtest result < 2 MB/s will be squelched)

 Usage example
 -------------